coco2023/Transaction_Sys/README.md

-# Accept a Payment with Stripe Checkout
+# stripe-hosted-page-customer-checkout

-This prject is the order-checkout process using Stripe Payment.
+This project is the order-checkout process using Stripe Payment.

 ## Running the sample